Dan in Real Life: Plot

 Tension grows between Dan and Marie, culminating at the family's football game and talent show, where Dan plays guitar as Mitch sings "Let My Love Open the Door"; during the bridge and unbeknownst to the family, Dan sings to Marie.
 Marie, who has been reading Dan's written work over the weekend, tearfully confesses that since meeting Dan she has realized her feelings for Mitch are platonic and cannot bear to keep pretending otherwise.
 The next morning, Marie breaks up with Mitch and leaves.

 Marie later calls Dan and reveals that she is still in town, and they meet at a bowling alley to talk.
 The meeting evolves into a date and finally a passionate kiss, interrupted when Dan's entire family arrives to bowl and are shocked to find them.
 Angry and betrayed, Mitch punches Dan in the face and Marie hurries out in tears.

-Embarrassed, Dan's three daughters angrily turn on him.
-While apologizing to them, Dan is forced to admit that he had fallen in love with Marie within three days, much like Cara and Marty had.
+Humiliated, Dan's three daughters angrily turn on him.
 Mitch, despite his apparent devastation earlier, forgives Dan and immediately rebounds with Ruthie, suggesting that his feelings for Marie had not been very strong to begin with.
+Dan reconciles with his daughters and is forced to admit that he had fallen in love with Marie within three days, much like Cara and Marty had.

 Urged by his daughters, Dan takes them to New York City, where they find Marie at her gym.
 As he makes eye contact with her, Dan, in voice-over, tells the readers of his advice column that instead of merely planning ahead in life, they should "plan to be surprised."

 The film ends with Dan and Marie celebrating their wedding in the backyard of his parents' oceanside home, with the entire family present.